Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 FAIR Model Ontologies

 The FAIR risk model is one of the most comprehensive risk quantification approaches.
-Take a look at the several ontologies that represent the various concepts that are involved in CRQ.
+Take a look at the several ontologies that represent the various concepts involved in CRQ.

 Ontology